 Threat actors write small lines of code.
-These scripts can easily go under the radar and slip through distracted user’s defenses.
+These scripts can easily go under the radar and slip through distracted users’ defences.
 Here are a few ways of spotting those scripts on a computer or device.

 Increased CPU Usage

-Cryptojacking draws power from a CPU to add blocks to the blockchain.
+Crypto jacking draws power from a CPU to add blocks to the blockchain.
 Consequently, it slows down a user’s computer.
-The extra power used by the computer leads to higher electricity bills because the more processing power used, the more electricity a computer draws.
+The extra power the computer uses leads to higher electricity bills because the more processing power used, the more electricity a computer draws.